hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/10_QC_Qualimap.md

 ## Qualimap

 We will be using [Qualimap](http://qualimap.bioinfo.cipf.es/doc_html/intro.html#what-is-qualimap), a Java application that takes genome alignment data as input and explores the features of mapped reads and their genomic properties.
-It **provides an overall view of the data quality in an HTML report format**.
-The reports are comprehensive with mapping statistics summarized along with useful figures and tab-delimited files of metrics data.
+It **provides an overall view of the data quality in an HTML report**.
+The report is comprehensive with mapping statistics summarized along with useful figures and tab-delimited files of metrics data.
 We will run Qualimap on a single sample, and then take a detailed look at the report and metrics in comparison to what we would expect for good data.

 **Before we can use Qualimap, we need to use a genome alignment tool to get the required input with genomic coordinates**.
 Most aligners that work with NGS data generate a very specific file format wherein all the alignment results are organized systematically.
 This file format is called SAM/BAM (see below).